anon-blue/anon.blue/README.txt

 at nihi how are you doing tonight friends i dont know waht i am typing but i am tying anyways tittes hhhhhhhhhhh That's the sound of the police.
-Woop, woop, tha t's the sound of the beast.hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhHe looked over thy edge and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
+Woop, woop, tha t's the sound of the beast.hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhHe lljhbljljhkhhgg edge and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
                                                                        hhhh